Meet our Team

 Chief Executive

-Hannah has 15 years experience working as a senior manager within the third sector with particular experience in supporting the set up and growth of charitable organisations.
+Hannah has over 15 years experience working as a senior manager within the third sector with particular experience in supporting the set up and growth of charitable organisations.
 She spent more than a decade working in Cambodia within the disability and arts sector to develop the capacity of local organisation leaders.
 Hannah has sat on the board of several international organisations and is a strong advocate for diversity in public life.

 -